-Some may see it as a populist play for a consumer advocate, like Nader, to cover a sporting event in such a manner.
-I do believe, however, that Nader was right to warn Stern that public sentiment could turn away from his product, the NBA, when such a point arrives that the normal conspiratorial whispers crank up to screams of indignation.
+Some might see it as a populist play for a consumer advocate and presidential candidate, like Nader, to cover a sporting event in such a manner.
+I do believe, however, that Nader was right to warn Stern that public sentiment could turn away from his product, when it reaches a point where the normal conspiratorial whispers crank up to screams of indignation.
 I know that those whispers gained more prominence for me, after Game 6, 2002, and in every game I watched thereafter.

 “There comes a point that goes beyond any random,” Nader wrote.

 There comes a point that no fan can pinpoint when disappointment becomes outrage, and outrage progresses into conspiracy theory, and conspiracy theory becomes an outright lack of trust.
 There comes a point when those who still believe in a fair NBA where outcomes are not predetermined, and victories are granted based on merit, are laughed off, in the same manner WCW fans are laughed at for still believing in the integrity of their sport.

 “The Kings could’ve won that game,” is the usual response to charges that the officials decided the game, “and if they secured a couple more rebounds, made a couple more field goals, and free throws, they would’ve.
 The Kings had numerous opportunities to win that game, no matter how many free throws the Lakers were awarded in the fourth quarter (27) of game six.
 And … and, if the Kings won game seven, at home to boot, this whole matter would be moot.
 They didn’t, and the rest is history, Laker history!”